 Did you know that a small family can produce as much as 3 gallons of moisture per day!

 Since Peterborough properties are becoming more and more insulated, trickle vents have become a must in all new builds.
 Trickle vents have been engineered to prevent double glazing problems such as; large amounts of condensation against the inside of the window panes.
 While damp and mold will develop around the window frames and walls.
 Or even moldy patches on the ceiling if trickle vents are not installed

 Though there are so many reasons to have trickle vents installed within double glazed windows, they do however have advantages and disadvantages.

 What are the advantages of having trickle vents in double glazing?

 Trickle vents can be opened when you go out without the need to open the windows.
 Small circulation of air will keep the house smelling fresh all day long.
 These vents are manually operated by simply lifting the vent caps up over.

 Disadvantages of trickle vents

 Some people do not like trickle vents as they believe that they appear to look ugly and spoils the look of the window frame.
 Vents are an additional item to clean.
 It is possible that double glazed windows with trickle vents will allow more noise to pass through the window that a window without these vents.
 There can also be a possibility that a “whistling” sound can occur if it is really windy.

 Trickle vents have many advantages and disadvantages when installed within double glazed windows, however we recommend that trickle vents are installed to window in rooms that produce lots of moisture and require constant ventilation.

-If you would like more information on this topic or if you are considering having double glazing installed to your Peterborough, Huntington or Stamford property, then please get in touch.
+If you would like more information on topic or if you are considering having double glazing installed to your Peterborough, Huntington or Stamford property, then please get in touch.